 Not for systems to be connected to the DEWA electricity grid.
 Should you wish to install such grid-connected systems, your company needs to have proof of compliance to DEWA standards .
 Please refer to Equipment Eligibility details at the following link (Solar PV Equipment Eligibility)

-Is there any additional charges for the process under Al Namoos-Getting Electricity application for power connection?
+Is there any additional charge for the process under Al Namoos One-Step Service for Getting Electricity?

-Is there any advance payment for DEWA’s external works under Al Namoos-Getting Electricity application for power connection?
+Is there any advance payment for DEWA’s external works under Al Namoos One-Step Service for Getting Electricity?

-No. Security deposit is not applicable for Al Namoos projects.
+No. A security deposit is not applicable for all categories of Al Namoos.

-Is there any permit require by DEWA for carry out external works?
+Is there any permit required by DEWA to carry out external works?

-No. There is no permit require by DEWA for completing the external works.
-The requirement of excavation permit is removed as per the agreement between RTA and DEWA by using online “Instant Infrastructure Information”.
+No. There are no permits required by DEWA for completing the external works.
+The requirement for an excavation permit has been waived as per the agreement between the RTA and DEWA by using the online ‘Instant Infrastructure Information’ portal.

-What specific care do I have to follow while filling in the Application?
+What specific care do I have to follow while filling in Al Namoos One-Step Service for Getting Electricity application?

 Enter only numeric values in numeric fields (e.g. Maximum demand Load).